Sunday, October 9, 2011

 The information you are requesting has not been audited as of this date, and … [the] District does not publish any unaudited financial statements.
 Copies of the audited statements will not be available on the … District website until December 2011 following the audit of the 2010-2011 financial information for the district, the preparation of the auditor’s report and the Board of School Directors’ approval of such.

 On August 26, 2011, the Requester appealed to the OOR, challenging the denial and stating grounds for disclosure.
 The OOR invited both parties to supplement the record.
 On September 2, 2011, the Requester provided a statement affirming that factual content of his submissions.
 On September 9, 2011, the District provided correspondence with various attachments indicating that the District provided unaudited financial information to the Requester.
 The District also provided a copy of the provided statements and a notarized affidavit from its Right-to-Know Officer indicating that these statements were forwarded to the Requester.
 After the record closed, the Requester submitted an additional statement.
 Because it was received after the record closed, it was not considered.
+LEGAL ANALYSIS The RTKL is "designed to promote access to official government information in order to prohibit secrets, scrutinize the actions of public officials and make public officials accountable for their actions."

 appeals officer is required "to review all information filed relating to the request" and may consider testimony, evidence and documents that are reasonably probative and relevant to the matter at issue.
 65 P.S. § 67.1102(a)(2).
 An appeals officer may conduct a hearing to resolve an appeal.
 The decision to hold a hearing or not hold a hearing is discretionary and non-appealable.